TeresaWehmeier/Pewlett-Hackard-Analysis/README.md

 - What are the job titles of these potential retirees
 - Are there enough mentors available to train new employees for positions vacated by retirees

-## Method of Analysis
+## Results
 Two major data components are necessary to perform the analysis.
 The first identifies all possible employees eligible for retirment within the next three yeas; the second looks for current employees who may be eligible for the mentorship program.

 ### Deliverable One
-The first database query used to determine the potential retirees looks for all current employees who's birthday's fall between January 1, 1952 and December 31, 1955.
+The first database query used to determine the potential retirees looks for all current employees whose birthday's fall between January 1, 1952 and December 31, 1955.
 This initial file was exported as retirement_titles.csv; however, there is duplication in this file that must be addressed.
 The query is provided in the event there is a need for future refinement:

       ```
       SELECT e.emp_no,